 Implementation Checklist

-- Rate limiting active — Per phone number, per IP, per device fingerprint
+- Rate limiting active — Per phone number, per IP, per device fingerprint with exponential backoff

 - CAPTCHA gates the OTP trigger — Server-side validation, not just frontend